swcarpentry/DEPRECATED-bc/novice/matlab/01-intro.md

 tools to do these things
 efficiently, sparing us the grisly detail.

-To fetch the data from our CSV file into Matlab, type following command into the Matlab shell, and press Enter:
+To load the data from our CSV file into Matlab, type following command into the Matlab shell, and press `Enter`:

 ~~~
 csvread('inflammation-01.csv')